 (Reuters) - Africa Cup of Nations record:

-Drawn in Group C with Kenya, Senegal and Tanzania.
+Drawn in Group C with Algeria, Senegal and Tanzania

-How they qualified: Top placed team in Group D, ahead of Benin, the Gambia and Togo.
+How they qualified: Second placed team in Group F, behind Ghana but ahead of Ethiopia and Sierra Leone.

 Compiled by Mark Gleeson; Editing by Nick Mulvenney